DO YOU NEED KNEE PAIN TREATMENT IN THE ROCKY MOUNT AREA?

 Knee problems are very common, and anyone can have them.
-Mechanical knee problems are caused by a direct blow or sudden movement that strains the knee, or osteoarthritis in the knee, resulting from wear and tear on the parts.
+Mechanical knee problems are caused by a direct blow or sudden movement that strains the knee, or osteoarthritis, resulting from wear and tear on the parts.
 Inflammatory knee problems can result from certain rheumatic diseases, such as rheumatoid arthritis and systemic lupus erythematosus (lupus).
 These diseases cause swelling that can damage the knees permanently.

 Knee Pain Conditions & Injuries We Treat: